Semiconductor And Electronic Parts Manufacturing Market Size and Share

 By Application: Communications Firm, Data Centers Surging

 Communications and Networking remained the largest application at 30.68% of 2025 revenue, a share it sustains thanks to 5G infrastructure rollouts.
-Transportation and Mobility is the fastest climber at a 9.00% CAGR driven by electric-vehicle inverter and ADAS compute needs.
-Consumer electronics, while mature, pockets incremental volume in wearables and smart-home devices.
+Data Center and Cloud is the fastest-growing segment, with a 10.86% CAGR, driven by electric-vehicle inverter and ADAS compute needs.
+Consumer electronics, while mature, pocket incremental volume in wearables and smart-home devices.
 Industrial and Energy applications leverage Industry 4.0 automation and grid-modernization programs.
-Data-Center and Cloud deployments, although only 10% of baseline revenue, will add nearly USD 50 billion in incremental Semiconductor and Electronic Parts Manufacturing market size through 2031.

 Automotive’s stringent zero-defect metrics necessitate process variants dedicated to functional safety, bifurcating fab utilization.
 Data-center buyers emphasize throughput per watt, spurring a pivot toward custom ASICs over GPUs for inference.
 Open RAN disaggregation in communications reallocates silicon value from turnkey base stations to merchant processors.